 Buying Groups and Self-Directed Support

 Buying groups allow people with disabilities to pool their resources together and purchase items in bulk, saving money.
 An organization manages the program to hold the funds and pays for the purchase.
-On the other hand, the self-directed support package lets you choose whom to consult and how to pay for your care.
+A trusted business purchase agreement attorney, On the other hand, the self-directed support package lets you choose whom to consult and how to pay for your care.

 What are the Selling Points?

-When starting a buying group of your own, it’s essential to know the selling points that will appeal to potential members.
+When starting a buying group, it’s essential to know the selling points that appeal to potential members.

 How to start a buying group?
 We’ve outlined three key selling points below that you should know before starting a buying group:

 - Ease of use and convenience.
 Buyers want to be able to access deals and make purchases quickly.
-If your group requires too much effort on their part, they’ll be unlikely to stick around.
+If your group requires too much effort, they’ll be unlikely to stick around.

-- Find ways to save money on products that are often expensive for families or individuals to purchase alone.
+- Find ways to save money on expensive products for families or individuals to purchase alone.
 Or just hard to find in retail settings (like certain kinds of food).